 (a) Items Sealed in the Trial Tribunal.
-Items sealed in the trial tribunal remain under seal in the appellate courts.
-When these items are filed with the
+Items sealed in the trial tribunal remain under seal in the appellace courts.
+When there items are filed with the appellate courts, counsel must attach a copy of the order, statute, or other legal authority that sealed the item below.

-(b) Items Sealed by Operation of Rule.
+(b) Item Stale Operation of Rule.
 By virtue of this subsection, items filed with the appellate courts are under seal in the following matters: